 Moreover, each marker type comes with separate extra settings.
 So, you can create even more attractive and beautiful spot areas on the image than the default look and feel.

 The tooltip content setting of the module gives you complete control to add information about your Divi image hotspots.

 The module setting for adding content on the tooltip provides both visual and textual content editor.
 So, you can easily choose the content editor upon your work experience and convenience.

 The marker styling option is an individual setting that comes inside the hotspot marker.
 It allows users to customize the hotspot marker and its elements on an individual level.

-Customization that marker styling provides is the position of the hotspot marker.
-By moving the slider, you can place hotspot marker anywhere on the image.
+The customization that marker styling provides is the position of the hotspot marker.
+By moving the slider, you can place the hotspot marker anywhere on the image.
 It also provides Marker Shape, Square, and Circle.
 Using marker styling, you can also add a background color to the shape of the image hotspot marker.
 Besides the background color, you can also add a border to the shape and customize it further.

 Marker Element Styling

 This particular setting of the Divi image hotspot module, allows users to adjust the size of the icon hotspot marker and give color to it.
 The same can be done for the image hotspot marker.

 Marker Text setting is for the text hotspot marker type, where the user can customize the look and feel of the text displayed on the marker before the tooltip view.